maff1989/lotus-explorer/README.md

 **script is already running.**

 If you receive this message when launching the sync script either a) a sync is currently in progress, or b) a previous sync was killed before it completed.
-If you are certian a sync is not in progress remove the index.pid and db_index.pid from the tmp folder in the explorer root directory.
+If you are certian a sync is not in progress remove the index.pid from the tmp folder in the explorer root directory.

     rm tmp/index.pid
-    rm tmp/db_index.pid

 **exceeding stack size**